Rules management

 }]

-drop a rule
+}drop a rule

 The API is used for drop the rule.

-start a rule
+DELETE http://localhost:9081/rules/{id}start a rule

-stop a rule
+POST http://localhost:9081/rules/{id}/startstop a rule

-restart a rule
+POST http://localhost:9081/rules/{id}/stoprestart a rule

 The API is used to restart the rule.

-get the status of a rule
+POST http://localhost:9081/rules/{id}/restartget the status of a rule

 The command is used to get the status of the rule.
 If the rule is running, the metrics will be retrieved realtime.
 The status can be